Billy Cunningham: Professional basketball career

-In 1965, Cunningham joined the Philadelphia 76ers of the National Basketball Association.
+Philadelphia 76ers

+The 76ers took Cunningham with the seventh overall pick in the 1965 NBA draft.
+He was drafted sight unseen on the recommendation of Frank McGuire.
+In 1965, Cunningham joined the Philadelphia 76ers and settled into the role of sixth-man in his rookie year.
 He played 80 games, primarily as a sixth man, while averaging 14.3 points and 7.5 rebounds a game.
-At the conclusion of the season he was named to the NBA All-Rookie Team.
+At the conclusion of the season he was named to the NBA All-Rookie Team, along with future Hall of Famer Rick Barry, Fred Hetzel, Tom Van Arsdale and Dick Van Arsdale.

-Cunningham was a member of the powerful 1967 Sixers championship team, which also featured Wilt Chamberlain, Hal Greer, Chet Walker, and Luke Jackson.
-In Game 2 of the 1967 NBA Finals, Cunningham scored 28 points during a 126-95 win over the San Francisco Warriors.
+Cunningham was a member of the powerful 1967 Sixers championship team, which also featured Wilt Chamberlain, Hal Greer, Chet Walker, and Luke Jackson, and is considered one of the greatest teams in NBA history.
+In Game 2 of the 1967 NBA Finals, Cunningham scored 28 points during a 126–95 win over the San Francisco Warriors.
+He averaged 19.7 points per game and 25 minutes played per game in the finals.

 After Chamberlain left the team in 1968, Cunningham became the 76ers' franchise player.
-He would replace the injured and aging Luke Jackson as the starting power forward of the team, and averaged 24.8 points per game and 12.8 rebounds per game during the 1968–69 season while leading the 76ers to 55 wins.
+Luke Jackson replaced Chamberlain at center for the 1968–1969 season (until a devastating injury sidelined him in December).
+Cunningham was made the starting power forward of the team.
+He averaged 24.8 points per game and 12.8 rebounds per game during the 1968–69 season while leading the 76ers to 55 wins.
 After that season, he earned the first of what would be three straight All-NBA First Team selections.

 On December 20, 1970, Cunningham scored 31 points and grabbed a career-high 27 rebounds en route to a 134–132 road win over the Portland Trail Blazers.